yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GS.rst

 The WRT54GS v1.1 uses a BCM5325 switch and DDR-SDRAM.
 These units are supported in the EXPERIMENTAL branch of OpenWrt.

 ==== WRT54GS v2.0 ====
-We have no information about the internals of these units, yet.
-As none saw a v2.0, yet we can't be sure, but it should work with the EXPERIMENTAL branch of OpenWrt (update: some people actually reported success with the EXPERIMENTAL branch).
+The WRT54GS v2.0 uses a BCM5325EKQM switch and a BCM4712LKFB processor.
+These units are supported in the EXPERIMENTAL branch of OpenWrt.

 === Detailed hardware info ===